History of wine: Medieval Europe

-In the Middle Ages, wine was the common drink of all social classes in the south, where grapes were cultivated.
-In the north and east, where few if any grapes were grown, beer and ale were the usual beverages of both commoners and nobility.
-Wine was exported to the northern regions, but because of its relatively high expense was seldom consumed by the lower classes.
-Since wine was necessary, however, for the celebration of the Catholic Mass, assuring a supply was crucial.
-The Benedictine monks became one of the largest producers of wine in France and Germany, followed closely by the Cistercians.
+Since wine was necessary for the celebration of the Catholic Mass, assuring a supply was crucial.
+The Benedictine monks became one of the largest producers of wine in Italy and France, as did the Cistercians, after their founding in 1098, who planted vineyards across Europe, including Clos de Vougeot and Steinberg.
 Other orders, such as the Carthusians, the Templars, and the Carmelites, are also notable both historically and in modern times as wine producers.
-The Benedictines owned vineyards in Champagne (Dom Perignon was a Benedictine monk), Burgundy, and Bordeaux in France, and in the Rheingau and Franconia in Germany.
-In 1435 Count John IV of Katzenelnbogen, a wealthy member of the Holy Roman high nobility near Frankfurt, was the first to plant Riesling, the most important German grape.
+In 1435 Count John IV of Katzenelnbogen, a wealthy member of the high nobility of the Holy Roman Empire from near Frankfurt, was the first to plant Riesling, the most important German grape.
 The nearby winemaking monks made it into an industry, producing enough wine to ship all over Europe for secular use.

-In Portugal, a country with one of the oldest wine traditions, the first appellation system in the world was created.
+Bordeaux was the only important wine region without close connections to the Church.
+Due to the political ties between the Duchy of Aquitaine and England between 1152 and 1453, its output was dedicated to meeting the demands of the British market.
+This trade was overseen by the Worshipful Company of Vintners after its establishment in 1363.

+In northern Europe the weather and climate posed difficulties for grape cultivation, so certain species were selected that better suited the environment.
+Until the 13th century most vineyards grew white varieties of grape, which are more resistant to the damp and cold climates.
+By the end of the 14th century, however, some red grape varieties had been introduced, such as Pinot Noir and Gamay in Burgundy.

+During this period wine was the common drink of all social classes in the south of Europe, where grapes were cultivated.
+In the north and east, where fewer grapes were grown, beer was the usual beverage of most of the population.
+Wine was exported to the northern regions, but because of its relatively high expense and scarcity it was seldom consumed by the lower classes.
 A housewife of the merchant class or a servant in a noble household would have served wine at every meal, and had a selection of reds and whites alike.
 Home recipes for meads from this period are still in existence, along with recipes for spicing and masking flavors in wines, including the simple act of adding a small amount of honey.
 As wines were kept in barrels, they were not extensively aged, and thus drunk quite young.
-To offset the effects of heavy alcohol consumption, wine was frequently watered down at a ratio of four or five parts water to one of wine.

-One medieval application of wine was the use of snake-stones (banded agate resembling the figural rings on a snake) dissolved in wine as a remedy for snake bites, which shows an early understanding of the effects of alcohol on the central nervous system in such situations.
+The publication of Liber de Vinis by Arnaldus de Villa Nova in the 13th century established the use of wine in medicine: "he saw it as being particularly useful as an antiseptic, a restorative, and for the preparation of poultices".
+Another application of wine at the time was the use of snake-stones (banded agate resembling the figural rings on a snake) dissolved in wine as a remedy for snake bites, which shows an early understanding of the effects of alcohol on the central nervous system in such situations.

-Jofroi of Waterford, a 13th-century Dominican, wrote a catalogue of all the known wines and ales of Europe, describing them with great relish and recommending them to academics and counsellors.
-Rashi, a medieval French rabbi called the "father" of all subsequent commentaries on the Talmud and the Tanakh, earned his living as a vintner.